rpgmaker-es/rpgmakeres-core/docs/setup.md

 - A web server
 - PHP 8.x connected to your webserver and in CLI
+- The following extensions: zip, mbstring, apcu.
 - Composer (https://getcomposer.org)

 ##### And eventually ... (optional)

-- A database, SQL compatible, capable of connecting with PHP via PDO interface.
+- A database, SQL compatible, capable of connecting with PHP via PDO interface (do not forget php-mysql extension).

 ### Setup